adejoux/nmon2influxdb/README.md

    nmon2influxdb [global options] command [command options] [arguments...]

 VERSION:
-   0.5.0
+   0.6.0

 AUTHOR(S):
    Alain Dejoux <adejoux@djouxtech.net>

 COMMANDS:
    import import a nmon file
-   dashboard  generate a dashboard from a nmon file stats generate stats from a InfluxDB metric help, h  Shows a list of commands or help for one command
+   dashboard  generate a dashboard from a nmon file or template stats  generate stats from a InfluxDB metric list   list InfluxDB metrics or measurements help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --server, -s "localhost" InfluxDB server and port --port "8086"    InfluxDB port
+   --server, -s "localhost" InfluxDB server and port --port, -p "8086"    InfluxDB port
    --db, -d "nmon_reports"  InfluxDB database
-   --user, -u "root"    InfluxDB administrator user --pass, -p "root"    InfluxDB administrator pass --debug      debug mode
+   --user, -u "root"    InfluxDB administrator user --pass "root"    InfluxDB administrator pass --debug      debug mode
+   --tz, -t       timezone
    --help, -h     show help
    --version, -v    print the version
 ~~~

+## import command
+The **import** command is the one used to import NMON files in InfluxDB.

+You can skip disks metrics with **nd** option.
+Can be interesting when you have a system with a lot of disks and where you are interested only in CPU performance.
 ~~~
 nmon2influxdb import -h
 NAME: